Health and Safety on Study Abroad Program in Cuba

 COVID-19

-• Home-stays | All home-stay families are fully vaccinated.
-Our home-stays have agreed to house students for our program.
-They have developed protocols to keep their homes safe, including: taking shoes off before entering, washing hands with soap and water when arriving home, showering after visiting a shopping center, work or school, not allowing visitors who are not part of a defined family pod, disinfecting and cleaning the house daily, and following social distancing and mask-wearing guidelines.
+• Homestays | All homestay families are fully vaccinated.
+Our homestays have developed protocols to keep their homes safe, including taking shoes off before entering, washing hands with soap and water when arriving home, using masks when in crowded areas, disinfecting and cleaning the house daily, and following social distancing guidelines.
 Students must abide by these guidelines in order to participate in the program.
+As per Cuban public health guidelines, any student who present symptoms will be tested for COVID, must mask at all time, and must remain in their homestay until testing negative and ceasing to present symptoms.

-• University Setting | Students will continue to have classes at the University of Pedagogical Sciences.
-The University has provided a classroom that is only used for the program and a restroom only used by students and staff participating in our program.
+• University Setting | Students take classes at the Latin American Faculty of Social Sciences.
+The university provides a classroom that is only used for our program and a restroom only used by students and staff participating in our program.
 We will be disinfecting the classroom and bathroom twice a day to minimize contamination.
 Students will not be allowed to bring visitors into these spaces.

 • Transportation | The program will provide transportation for all activities.
-Students will not be allowed to travel through the city on public transportation.
 The program will organize visits to the city that have been left to students’ own exploration in the past.
+If students wish to travel through the city on public transportation during their free time, they are required to use a mask while doing so.

 COVID Testing and Symptoms